-We are in-network with Delta Dental Premier and Cigna PPO.
+We are in-network with Delta Dental Premier.
 Any other insurance, as long as it is a PPO and is NOT an HMO/DMO, we can submit for you, and we fall in the out of network category of your benefits.
 Be sure when providing your insurance information that you are looking at your dental card, and not your medical card.
 If your card does not say dental on it, it is most likely medical.
 If you are unsure, you can always check with your HR department.

 *** We do not participate in discount payment plans in our office ***

 - What if I have an HMO/DMO plan?

 When you have an HMO/DMO plan, you are required by your insurance to go to an in-network office.
 We are not in-network with any HMO/DMO plans, and, therefore, we would not be able to submit anything to your insurance.
 If you still choose to come to our practice, we would love to see you!
 However, please, keep in mind that you will be required to pay out of pocket.

 - What does it mean when we are “in-network”?

 We have a contract with this insurance provider.
 We have agreed to follow their fee guidelines, and do adjustments as they direct.
 They will cover the designated percentage of their contracted fee.
 Patients that go to an in-network provider usually receive a better benefit.

 - What if I am out of network?

 Most plans have both an in and out-of-network breakdown of benefits.
 Your HR should have provided you with a breakdown of your benefits.
 That will show you percentages of coverage for both in and out of network.
 It would also show the differences in yearly maximum or deductible.
 Most plans typically pay Usual and Customary (UCR) or on a Fee Scale.